 In updating this report, Austral Archaeology Pty Ltd re-started community consultation and updated the previous archaeological assessment as a precursor to an application for a new Aboriginal Heritage Impact Permit (AHIP).
-All new groups who registered were given the opportunity to review the updated draft version of the report and provide input if they so desired.
+All groups who had registered were given the opportunity to review the updated version of the report and provide input if they so desired.
 Comments received were documented and reflected in the recommendations below.